jonkanderson/BitBalancedTableHash/README.md

 # BitBalancedTableHash

-This is an implementation of a hashing function that is based on a table of randomized unsigned integers where the binary representation of each number has an equal number of 1's versus 0's.
-I am not considering this a [cryptographically safe](https://en.wikipedia.org/wiki/Cryptographic_hash_function) function.
+This is an implementation of a non-cryptographic hashing function.
+The function is evaluated using the entropy equation and compared to a Jenkin's hash.

 ## Prerequisites